I have suffered with complex PTSD in silence for over 30 years. After years of suffering and self-sabotage, I reached out for help.

 What you need to understand is that the lack of trust is usually not personal; it's more of a defense mechanism for many PTSD sufferers and certainly for myself.
 By putting my trust in others, I am opening myself to disappointment and hurt—and I will turn that hurt inward, isolate myself from others, and punish myself.

 We Do Everything We Can to Stay in Our Comfort Zone

-Some of us tend to live in our own little bubble.
+Some of us tend to live in our own little bubbles.
 We only surround ourselves with people who we know will allow us to live in our comfort zones and not judge us.
 New situations and places put us in a "defensive mode," as I call it.
-We will be uncomfortable and have are guard up.
+We will be uncomfortable and have our guards up.
 We will look for ways to tactfully remove ourselves and find a place where we feel we have more control.
 This can be as simple as stepping outside, retreating to a corner of the room, or backing ourselves to the nearest wall.

 Loss of Time (And I Don't Mean Constantly Being Late)